HOUSE MANUAL (Everything you need to know, plus..)

 The little Hornby phone book (esp. page 2) is very useful.

 Your first line of help is to call Daniel Siegel.
-His number is 335-3020.
-He's our property managers- so he has keys, knows the building, and is authorized to contact any repair people as needed.
+His number is 250-335-3020.
+He's our property manager- so he has keys, knows the building, and is authorized to contact any repair people as needed.